enovka/gemini4j/HTTP-CLIENT-ABSTRACTTION.md

 **7. Creating Custom Clients**

-To create a custom client, you need to:
+To create a custom clientService, you need to:

-* **Implement the `HttpClientService` interface:**  Create a new class that implements the `HttpClientService` interface using your desired HTTP client library.
+* **Implement the `HttpClientService` interface:**  Create a new class that implements the `HttpClientService` interface using your desired HTTP clientService library.
-* **Implement the `HttpResponseWrapper` interface:** Create a new class that implements the `HttpResponseWrapper` interface to handle responses from your custom client.
+* **Implement the `HttpResponseWrapper` interface:** Create a new class that implements the `HttpResponseWrapper` interface to handle responses from your custom clientService.

 **8. Integrating Custom Clients**

-Once you've implemented your custom client, you need to integrate it with the HTTP client abstraction layer:
+Once you've implemented your custom clientService, you need to integrate it with the
+HTTP clientService abstraction layer:

-* **Update the `HttpClientServiceFactory`:**  Add a new case to the `HttpClientServiceFactory`'s enum (`ClientType`) to represent your custom client type.
+* **Update the `HttpClientServiceFactory`:**  Add a new case to the `HttpClientServiceFactory`'s enum (`ClientType`) to represent your custom clientService type.
-* **Create a `HttpClientService` instance using the factory:** Use the `HttpClientServiceFactory` to create a `HttpClientService` instance for your custom client.
+* **Create a `HttpClientService` instance using the factory:** Use the `HttpClientServiceFactory` to create a `HttpClientService` instance for your custom clientService.

 **9. Example of Custom Client Integration**

-Let's imagine you have a custom HTTP client called `MyCustomHttpClient`.
+Let's imagine you have a custom HTTP clientService called `MyCustomHttpClient`.

 1. **Implement `HttpClientService`:**